 Mr. Klock utilizes his engineering background to handle complex environmental remediation projects including those under the Brownfield Site Remediation Act, where he has drafted construction contracts and agreements with remediation contractors, treatment works, and transporters.
 He has interfaced with regulators at the United States Environmental Protection Agency, the New Jersey Department of Environmental Protection, and New York State Environmental Conservation as well as other state regulators, on these projects, which he has brought to successful conclusion.

-In the construction area, Mr. Klock has litigated cases involving construction projects for major corporate facilities in New Jersey, New York, Texas, Louisiana, and Michigan concerning matters alleging design defects, construction defects, and delays.
+In the construction area, Mr. Klock has litigated cases involving construction projects for major corporate facilities in New Jersey, New York, Texas, Louisiana, and Michigan concerning matters alleging design defects, construction defects, and delay damages.
 He has also represented contractors and subcontractors in many similar matters.

 In the condemnation area, Mr. Klock has represented numerous governmental entities and private companies.
 For example, he has been eminent domain and environmental counsel to New Jersey Schools Development Authority in Essex, Passaic, Hudson, Mercer, and Union Counties, involving acquisition of lands for high schools, middle schools, and elementary schools.
 He has also represented New Jersey Meadowlands Commission as counsel in similar mixed environmental/eminent domain valuations, with complex environmental problems.
 He has also represented many private parties in condemnation matters.